metabypass/captcha-solver-python/README.md

 ## There are 2 approaches for utilizing Metabypass-python:

-### 1. __To simplify the process, you can download the 'MetaBypass_Packages' folder.
+### 1. __To simplify the process, you can download the 'MetaBypass_TestCodes' folder.
 Here's a step-by-step guide__:

-   - Start by downloading the 'MetaBypass_Packages' folder to a suitable location on your computer.
+   - Start by downloading the 'MetaBypass_TestCodes' folder to a suitable location on your computer.

    - Open your preferred command-line interface or terminal.

-   - Install the desired package for the specific captcha type you are interested in by executing the following command:
+   - Install the 'metabypass' package by executing the following command:
      ```
-     pip install NAME_OF_PACKAGE
+     pip install metabypass
      ```

-   - Replace "NAME_OF_PACKAGE" with the actual name of the package you want to install.

-   - Once the installation is complete, navigate to the test files provided in the 'MetaBypass_Packages' folder.
+   - Once the installation is complete, navigate to the test files provided in the 'MetaBypass_TestCodes' folder.
 Run the test files associated with the installed package to evaluate and verify the functionality of the captcha-solving process.